alpha74/Splunk_Guide/README.md

 - Comes built-in in Splunk.
-- Primary way to saeach and analyze data in Splunk.
+- Primary way to search and analyze data in Splunk.
   - Index data
   - Build reports and visualizations.
   - Configure alerts